What’s New with Tax Forms

 Send us your tax form improvement suggestions

-- For taxable years beginning on or after January 1, 2022, a State Historic Rehabilitation Tax Credit is available to qualified taxpayers for the rehabilitation of certified historic structures and for individual taxpayers, qualified residences.
+For taxable years beginning on or after January 1, 2022, a State Historic Rehabilitation Tax Credit is available to qualified taxpayers for the rehabilitation of certified historic structures and for individual taxpayers, qualified residences.
 The tax credit is allocated and certified by the California Tax Credit Allocation Committee (CTCAC)).
-For more information, go to the California Office of Historic Preservation website at ohp.parks.ca.gov and search shrt.
+For more information, go to the California Office of Historic Preservation website and search for shrt.